ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 # Introduction

-A common problem on the Internet is providing an effective mechanism for servers to derive trust from clients they interact with.
+A common problem on the Internet is providing an effective mechanism for servers to derive trust from clients that they interact with.
 Typically, this can be done by providing some sort of authorization challenge to the client.
 But this also negatively impacts the experience of clients that regularly have to solve such challenges.

 To mitigate accessibility issues, a client that correctly solves the challenge can be provided with a cookie.
 This cookie can be presented